MonicaSteffi/OMM12/README.md

    assembly_status.txt
        A text file reporting the current status of the version of the assembly for which data is provided.
 Any assembly anomalies are also reported.

-   *_assembly_report.txt file
-       Tab-delimited text file reporting the name, role and sequence accession.version for objects in the assembly.
-The file header contains meta-data for the assembly including: assembly name, assembly accession.version, scientific name of the organism and its taxonomy ID, assembly submitter, and sequence release date.
+   ***_assembly_report.txt** : Tab-delimited text file reporting the name, role and sequence accession.version for objects in the assembly.
+The file header contains
+       meta-data for the assembly including: assembly name, assembly accession.version, scientific name of the organism and its taxonomy ID,  assembly submitter, and          sequence release date.

-   *_assembly_stats.txt file
-       Tab-delimited text file reporting statistics for the assembly including: total length, ungapped length, contig & scaffold counts, contig-N50, scaffold-L50, scaffold-N50, scaffold-N75, and scaffold-N90 *_assembly_regions.txt
+   ***_assembly_stats.txt**: Tab-delimited text file reporting statistics for the assembly including:
+       total length, ungapped length, contig & scaffold counts, contig-N50, scaffold-L50, scaffold-N50, scaffold-N75, and scaffold-N90
+   *_assembly_regions.txt